lobophf/novo_templace_CN/README.md

 <h1 align="center">Ciência e Natura Repository</h1>
 <h4 align="center">Federal University of Santa Maria, Main Campus Central Publisher of UFSM Journals</h4>

 ## About:
 This repository contains essential files for the submission process to the [Ciência e Natura journal](https://periodicos.ufsm.br/cienciaenatura/).
 Complete guidelines for publication are available [here](https://periodicos.ufsm.br/cienciaenatura/about/submissions).

 ## Requirements:
 - This project is designed to work only on Linux-like machines.
 - Ensure you have pdfTeX installed.
+- You must have the `unzip package` installed.
+-
 ## Quick Start Guide:
 For first-time users, it's necessary to make the script.sh file executable.
 This script compiles the LaTeX files and generates the PDF output.